jaimedantas/EECS6446_Project/tutorials/02-kubernetes.md

 arkade get k3sup
 # move kubectl to /usr/bin to allow it to be used in python later on
 sudo cp ~/.arkade/bin/kubectl /usr/bin/ && sudo chmod +x /usr/bin/kubectl
+# Add helm and k3sup to your PATH variable
+export PATH=$PATH:$HOME/.arkade/bin/

 ```

 Let's test our installation: